-There are several federal rules taking effect in 2021.
-Find out what you need to know from OSHA, the EEOC, Department of Labor, IRS, and Social Security Administration.
+There are several federal rules taking effect this month and next.
+Find out what you need to know from the DOL, EEOC, and IRS.

 OSHA Top 10